NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Spectral energy distribution model of NGC 3521 from UV to radio decameter ranges

 \subsection{Numerical simulations of the spectral energy distribution with CIGALE}

-To model and analyze the observed spectral energy distribution of NGC\,3521, we used the \textsc{CIGALE} code \citep{Boquien2019}.
-We provide a detailed description of the selection of the baseline model and the choice of input parameters from the UV to radio cm range in the \ref{sec:sed_UV-VLA}.
+To model and analyze the observed SED of NGC 3521, we used the \textsc{CIGALE} code \citep{Boquien2019}.
+We provide a detailed description of the selection of the baseline model and the choice of input parameters across the UV-radio cm range in \ref{sec:sed_UV-VLA}.
 The simulations were based on a combination of physically motivated modules, summarized in Table~\ref{tab:cigale_params_kharkiv}, along with the input parameters used to generate the model grid.

-We chose a delayed star formation history with an optional burst or quenching episode (\texttt{sfhdelayedbq}), expressed as $\mathrm{SFR}(t)\propto t\,\exp(-t/\tau)$, where $\tau$ is the e-folding timescale.
+We chose a delayed star formation history with an optional burst or quenching episode (sfhdelayedbq), expressed as $\mathrm{SFR}(t)\propto t \exp(-t/\tau)$, where $\tau$ is the e-folding timescale.
 The stellar emission was computed using the stellar population synthesis models of \citep{Bruzual2003}, assuming a Chabrier initial mass function \citep{Chabrier2003} and approximately solar metallicity.
 Nebular emission, including both line and continuum components, was incorporated following \citep{Inoue2011} and assuming zero escape fraction of Lyman continuum photons.
-Dust attenuation was described using the modified Calzetti starburst law (\texttt{dustatt\_modified\_starburst}; \cite{Calzetti2000}, allowing for variations in the UV bump amplitude and in the power-law slope of the attenuation curve.
-The absorbed energy was re-emitted in the infrared following the dust emission models (\texttt{dl2014}; \cite{Draine2014}), which accounts for the emission of polycyclic aromatic hydrocarbons (PAHs) and large grains heated by a distribution of radiation field intensities.
+Dust attenuation was described using the modified Calzetti starburst law (dustatt\_modified\_starburst; \cite{Calzetti2000}, allowing for variations in the UV bump amplitude and in the power-law slope of the attenuation curve.
+The absorbed energy was re-emitted in the infrared following the dust emission models (dl2014; \cite{Draine2014}), which accounts for the emission of polycyclic aromatic hydrocarbons (PAHs) and large grains heated by a distribution of radiation field intensities.